 Don’t miss Schoodic Point, Schoodic Head, and views from the Blueberry Hill Parking Area.

 26 Mt Desert St, Bar Harbor, ME 04609, map

 The Abbe Museum started as a small trailside museum in Acadia National Park.
 This privately run museum still exists and is open from spring to fall.
 The trailside museum, known as Sieur de Monts, allows you to see early 20th century presentations of Native American archaeology in Maine.

 They have also opened a larger museum in downtown Bar Harbor where you can learn more about the history and cultures of the Native people in Maine.
 Here, there are rotating exhibitions, special events, and workshops.

-Note: The Museum is the only Smithsonian Affiliate in the state of Maine.
+Local Tip: The Museum is the only Smithsonian Affiliate in the state of Maine.

-Bonus.
-Isle au Haut
+Bonus: Isle Au Haut

-If you’ve visited previously or are spending extended time in Acadia, you can venture into the most remote section of the park.
+f you’ve visited previously or are spending extended time in Acadia, you can venture into the most remote section of the park.

 Translated, Isle au Haut means High Island, and it’s only accessible by ferry from Stonington, ME, which is about an hour and half drive from Bar Harbor.